-Beatrice Cadbury, daughter of the world-famous chocolate empire, grew up with all the privileges: a fine mansion with servants, a well-rounded education and the chance to travel the world and see all its glories.
-But being a ‘have’ in a world of ‘have-nots’ was troubling, and in 1920 she decided to ‘give back’ all the Cadbury shares she had inherited to the Bournville factory workers … with unexpected consequences.
+Beatrice Cadbury grew up with all the privileges money could buy.
+But the First World War ignited her sense of injustice, and being a ‘have’ in a world of ‘have-nots’ was troubling.
+In 1920 she decided to ‘give back’ all the Cadbury shares she had inherited to the Bournville factory workers … with unexpected consequences.

 BEATRICE THE CADBURY HEIRESS WHO GAVE AWAY HER FORTUNE.
 Available in paperback and eBook.